andreikop/enki/README.md

-# mksv3.
-Simple programmers text editor
+# Enki.
+A text editor for programmers

 ## Why new code editor?